 Other than borrowings under our senior unsecured credit facility, we do not utilize short-term borrowings to meet liquidity requirements.
-We borrowed \$115.0 million under our senior unsecured credit facility during the second fiscal quarter ended June 17, 2011 to partially fund the acquisition of the Radisson Lexington Hotel New York.
-In addition, the loan we assumed in conjunction with our acquisition of the Courtyard Denver Downtown matures in approximately 12 months.
+We have borrowed \$130.0 million under our senior unsecured credit facility to partially fund the acquisitions of the Radisson Lexington Hotel New York and Courtyard Denver Downtown.
+In addition, the mortgage loan we assumed in conjunction with our acquisition of the Courtyard Denver Downtown matures in less than one year.